zeroc-ice/ice/csharp/README.md

 ## Building on Windows

-A source build of Ice for .NET on Windows produces three sets of assemblies:
+A source build of Ice for .NET on Windows produces two sets of assemblies:
  - assemblies for the .NET Framework 4.5
  - assemblies for [.NET Standard 2.0][2]

 ### Windows Build Requirements

-In order to build Ice for .NET from source, you need all of the following:
+In order to build Ice for .NET from source, you need:
+ - A [supported version][3] of Visual Studio, when building thet .NET Framework 4.5 Assemblies.
+ - Visual Studio 2022 with [.NET 6.0 SDK][4] or [.NET 7.0 SDK][5] when building the .NET Standard 2.0 Assemblies.
- - Visual Studio 2022 with the [.NET 6.0 SDK][4]
+ - Visual Studio 2022 with [.NET 6.0 SDK][4] and [.NET 7.0 SDK][5] when building the NuGet packages.

 ### Compiling Ice for .NET on Windows